The Volcano (British Columbia): Geology

 The Volcano is the southernmost of ten volcanoes comprising the Iskut volcanic field, as well as the most recent to erupt.
 Its structure is poorly formed and has been reduced by erosion from alpine glacial ice found at its elevation and latitude.
 It represents one of the few historically active volcanoes in the Northern Cordilleran Volcanic Province, with a base elevation estimated to be 100 m.
 Like most cinder cones, The Volcano consists of a pile of loose volcanic ash, lapilli-sized tephra and volcanic bombs.
 These were deposited during periods of lava fountain activity.
 The vent area contains volcanic bombs up to 0.5 m long and small deposits of sulfur precipitated from volcanic gases.

 Like other Iskut-Unuk River Cones, The Volcano has its origins in continental rifting—a long rupture in the Earth's crust where the lithosphere is being pulled apart.
 This incipient rifting has formed as a result of the Pacific Plate sliding northward along the Queen Charlotte Fault, on its way to the Aleutian Trench.
 As the continental crust stretches, the near surface rocks fracture along steeply dipping cracks parallel to the rift known as faults.
 Basaltic magma rises along these fractures to create effusive eruptions.
 The rift zone has existed for at least 14.9 million years, and has created the Northern Cordilleran Volcanic Province.
 Several dormant volcanoes in the province are potentially active, with The Volcano being one of the three having erupted in the last few hundred years.
-Tseax Cone, which last erupted in the 18th century, is the southernmost volcano in the province, while Prindle Volcano in easternmost-central Alaska, which last erupted more than 10,000 years ago, is generally considered the northernmost.
+Tseax Cone, which last erupted in the 18th century, is the southernmost volcano in the province, whereas Prindle Volcano in easternmost-central Alaska, which last erupted more than 10,000 years ago, is generally considered the northernmost.